The Battle of the Birds: Tale type

+The prince and the Giant's daughter on their Magic Flight: they ride away from the Giant, who drowns in the sea.
+Illustration by Henry Justice Ford for The Lilac Fairy Book.

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 313, "The Magic Flight" (previously, "Girl helps the hero flee").
 The beginning of this tale merges the ATU tale type 222, "The Battle of the Birds" or "War of Quadrupeds and Birds", and ATU 537, "The Helpful Eagle (Etana)".
 This combination usually marks the tale type ATU 313B, "Girl helps in hero's flight" with introduction "The Forbidden Box".

 The ending of the tale falls under the category ATU 313, "The Magical Flight" with ending ATU 313C, "The Forgotten Fiancée", with motif "Kiss of Oblivion".
 As noted by professor Dean Fansler, the "Kiss of Oblivion" incident occurs because the hero breaks a taboo that the maiden warns against ("usually a parental kiss").
 The hero's true memory only reawakens on the day of the wedding with the new bride.
 Moreover, Norwegian folklorist Reidar Thoralf Christiansen remarked that this ending motif was "very common".
 However, German folklorist Hans-Jörg Uther, in his revision of the index, published in 2004, subsumed the sequence and the subtypes back into the more general type, creating new type ATU 313, "The Magic Flight".